exercism/haskell/exercises/concept/pacman-rules/.docs/instructions.md

 ## 1. Define if Pac-Man eats a ghost

-Define the `eatsGhost` function that takes two arguments (_if Pac-Man has a power pellet active_ and _if Pac-Man is touching a ghost_) and returns a `Boolean` value if Pac-Man is able to eat the ghost.
-The function should return `True` only if Pac-Man has a power pellet active and is touching a ghost.
+Define the `eatsGhost` function that takes two arguments (_whether Pac-Man has a power pellet active_ and _Pac-Man is touching a ghost_) and returns a `Boolean` value when Pac-Man is able to eat the ghost.
+The function should return `True` only when Pac-Man has a power pellet active and is touching a ghost.

 ```Haskell
 eatsGhost False True